 Meetings with the instructor will be every two weeks, and students are expected to produce assignments regularly and promptly (e.g. transcripts, coding schemes, etc.) as agreed.
 Refugee testimonials are extremely sensitive data, so there will be strict rules about handling the data and zero tolerance for distortion or politicization of the interviews.
 No prerequisite training is required, but knowledge of Russian and Ukrainian is recommended.
 Knowledge of Ukrainian history, culture, etc. advantage.

 Faculty Name: Adaner Usmani

 Required Skills/Background: Spreadsheet and basic quantitative skills to curate and maintain the dataset.
-Experience with more advanced skills (regression, coding/programming, etc.) and some familiarity with the facts of American punishment would be a plus.
+More advanced skills (programming, webscraping, regression analysis, etc.) would be a real plus.

 Previous 92R Students

 Stephanie Wu, Sociology, '19, working with Professor Orlando Patterson